bryzgaloff/airflow-clickhouse-plugin/README.md

 Then you should include `compression` parameter in airflow connection uri: `extra={"compression":"lz4"}`.
 You can get additional information about extra options from [official documentation of clickhouse-driver](https://clickhouse-driver.readthedocs.io/en/latest/installation.html#installation-pypi)

-Connection URI looks like in the example below:
+Connection URI should look like in the example below:

 `clickhouse://login:password@host:port/?compression=lz4`